-- With more than 130,000 subscribers and growing more than 50% annually, Dow Jones offers financial and news data services to the corporate marketplace through quotation vendors such as Quotron and to individuals utilizing personal computers through its news/retrieval service. - In addition to carrying articles from the Wall Street Journal, Barrons, and the Dow Jones News Service, Dow Jones is offering other vendor data bases, such as Disclosure II and Media General, as well as world news, sports, and weather reports. - Dow Jones markets its own access and search software for the IBM PC, and also widely available micro software packages for conducting financial analysis, word processing, and other financial office automation functions. - Information services revenue approached \$80 million in 1983, 60% of which is estimated to be related to its "Broad Tape" and News/Retrieval on-line data base services.
+- Data bases now number: - Six stock and commodity quotes market average data bases. - Fourteen company/industry data bases. - Sixteen other general public data bases. - In addition to carrying articles from the Wall Street Journal, Barrons, and the Dow Jones News Service, Dow Jones is offering other vendor data bases, such as Disclosure II and Media General, as well as world news, sports, and weather reports. - Dow Jones markets its own access and search software for the IBM PC, and also widely available micro software packages for conducting financial analysis, word processing, and other financial office automation functions. - PC software programs total: - Six investment programs. - Three data analysis/communications programs. - One sales analysis program. - Information services revenue approached \$80 million in 1983, 60% of which is estimated to be related to its "Broad Tape" and News/Retrieval on-line data base services. - Dow Jones has recently simplified access and use charges. - Prime time \$0.90/minute-300 baud, 2X for 1,200 or 2,400 baud.